msgpo/TBCK/Readme.md

 ### Windows & Linux

 The user.js files are  usually identical.
 The only difference is that the windows version has Windows friendly carriage returns which you need to change yourself if you like to use the configuration on your Linux OS.

+### Thunderbird 64-Bit (upgrade procedure)

+In case you like to upgrade your x86 (32-Bit) Thunderbird to a 64-Bit (x64) version, you actually have to uninstall the x86 version first otherwise you have two installations and two profiles.

+Your default profile is stored under `%AppData%\Roaming\Thunderbird\Profiles`, backup the content first, the default folder for your current profile is in a folder called `xxxxxdefault`.
+Just copy or "zip" the folder, so that you get a fully functional backup.
+Uninstall the old x86 version and install the new x64 version, copy your backup into your profile folder and start Thunderbird.

 ### Configuration usage